carpentries/instructor-training/_extras/registration_confirmation.md

 Approximately one week before the event, you will receive information on how to connect to the videoconference.

 To prepare for the Instructor Training workshop, please review our [instructor training curriculum](https://carpentries.github.io/instructor-training/).
-This will give you an overview of what we'll be doing over the two days.
+This will give you an overview of what we will be doing over the two days.
 It also links to our [checkout process](https://carpentries.github.io/instructor-training/checkout/) required to complete the certification process to teach Carpentries workshops.

 You can read more about [The Carpentries](https://carpentries.org/) and its lesson programs, [Software Carpentry](https://software-carpentry.org/), [Data Carpentry](https://datacarpentry.org/), and
 [Library Carpentry](https://librarycarpentry.org/).
 Read about all the ways to [get involved](https://carpentries.org/community/) in The Carpentries, including signing up for [mailing lists](https://carpentries.topicbox.com/latest) and [newsletters](https://carpentries.org/newsletter/).